inforlife/process/services/github.md

 - All members of the development team
 - [InfoRBot](https://github.com/inforbot).
-- At least one issue owner [1](#notes)(a member of the QA unit)
+- At least one issue approver [1](#notes)(a member of the QA unit)

 Other personnel is added upon their request.
 We welcome all the users as collaborators.

 ## Labels

-The labels below are added to the repository
+The Labels below are added to the repository

+- Approved
 - Enhancement
 - Feature
 - Fix
 - Payoff
+- Rejected

 Other labels may be added according to the needs.

 ## Projects

-The `Development` project is created to the repository.
+The `Development` Project is created to the repository.
 The project has the column below

 - Backlog
 - In Progress